K11MCH1/Winlator101/README.md

 	<img src="search_tool.gif" alt="Search Tool" />
 </p>

 * **If you can find one**: You can comment on the existing issue given what you see compatibility differs from the previous report.
-It is recommend to tag along a Strato log (with log level `Info`) and clearly describe the differences you're seeing with a brief description of your device.
-* **If you cannot find an existing report**: You can go ahead and [create an issue](https://github.com/strato-emu/compat-list/issues/new/choose) for it by filling all the details in the form.
+* **If you cannot find an existing report**: You can go ahead and [create an issue](https://github.com/K11MCH1/Winlator101/issues/new/choose) for it by filling all the details in the form.

 # Winlator versions